How To Check An Ebook Before Publishing Your New Book

 Because of this, testing your ebook on different screen sizes before you publish is an essential step.

-Essential steps to check an ebook
+Essential steps for checking an ebook

 The first stage in preparing your new ebook is to complete a thorough review of your manuscript.